Contestants vie for Cove crowns on Saturday

 Special to Leader-Press

-The Miss Copperas Cove Five Hills Scholarship Program hosts the sixth annual pageant on Saturday with 130 boys, girls and women competing for one of 18 titles and the opportunity to represent the City of Copperas Cove.
+The Miss Copperas Cove Five Hills Scholarship Program hosts the eighth annual pageant on Saturday with 66 boys, girls and women competing for one of 18 titles and the opportunity to represent the City of Copperas Cove.

-With more than 265 appearances in since their year-long reigns began, crowning their successors on Saturday is bittersweet for the current royalty.
-Copperas Cove Five Hills Ambassador Emily Kimball reigned for two years with the program, amassing more than 1,200 hours of service as the preteen queen last year and this year as the ambassador.
+Despite the pandemic, the titleholders completed more than 200 appearances in since their year-long reigns began.
+Crowning their successors on Saturday is bittersweet for the current royalty.
+Copperas Cove Five Hills Junior Ambassador Hayley Sawyer reigned for two years with the program amassing more than 1,700 hours of service as the 2019 Junior Miss queen last year and this year as the junior ambassador.